gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 Engine provides the primitive for PMTU communication shall be part of the relative specification.

-From SCTP perspective, the maximum size of the encryption engine payload, if limited, has to be considered as well.
-If such limit exists, PMTU for SCTP has to be limited to the encryption engine largest payload value plus the SCTP Common Header.
+From SCTP perspective, if there is a maximum size of plain text data that can be protected by the encryption engine that must be communicated to SCTP.
+As such a limit will limit the PMTU for SCTP to the maximums plain text plus encryption chunk and algorithm overhead plus the SCTP Common Header.

 ## Congestion Control Considerations {#congestion}